Magallanes, Cavite: Geography

 Magallanes is situated about 97 km south of Manila.
 Maragondon bounds the town on the north while the municipality of General Emilio Aguinaldo borders the north-east.
 Alfonso shares its southeast limits, while Nasugbu, Batangas is at the southern end.
 Classified as one of the upland communities of the province, Magallanes is situated about 2000 ft above sea level.

 Barangays

-Magallanes is politically subdivided into 16 barangays.
+Magallanes is politically subdivided into 16 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, the population of Magallanes, Cavite, was 23,851 people, with a density of sigfig 23,851/73.07.

 Economy

 Although the main source of livelihood in Magallanes is agriculture, it is evident that there has been a shift in emphasis from rice farming to coffee production because of the growing market demand for coffee.
 This is revealed in a study made by the Provincial Development Staff at Trece Martires City.
 Another reason is that the production of rice, corn and a wide variety of vegetables and fruits is more than sufficient to satisfy the nutritional demand of the population.

 However, there is a large deficit in livestock and poultry production, which has been relegated to a backyard industry.
 To solve this problem there is need to encourage the establishment of livestock and poultry farms on a commercial scale.
 The local development plan calls for the introduction of high-yielding breeds and the conversion of idle lands into grazing pastures.

-Magallanes has a potential labor force of 5,066 or 52.3 per cent of the total population.
-However, only 2,725 or 54 per cent of this number are economically active.
-The town has also a low unemployment rate of 3.7 per cent with only 100 of this labor force listed as unemployed.
+Magallanes has a potential labor force of 5,066 or 52.3% of the total population.
+However, only 2,725 or 54% of this number are economically active.
+The town has also a low unemployment rate of 3.7% with only 100 of this labor force listed as unemployed.
 The existence of large and productive agricultural lands offers a wide variety of economic activities.
-The agricultural sector absorbs as much as 82 per cent of the labor force, while the service sector comprising teachers and government employees and workers account for only 15.6 per cent.
-A negligible 2.4 per cent are absorbed by the manufacturing, transportation and other commercial industries.
+The agricultural sector absorbs as much as 82% of the labor force, while the service sector comprising teachers and government employees and workers account for only 15.6%.
+A negligible 2.4% are absorbed by the manufacturing, transportation and other commercial industries.